luca-parisi/m_arcsinh/README.md

 # m-arcsinh in scikit-learn, TensorFlow, and Keras
-## An Efficient and Reliable Kernel and Activation Function for Support Vector Machine (SVM) and Shallow Neural Networks
+## A Reliable and Efficient Function for Supervised Learning and Feature Extraction

 The modified 'arcsinh' or **'m_arcsinh'** is a Python custom kernel and activation function available for the Support Vector Machine (SVM) implementation for classification ['SVC'](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) and Multi-Layer Perceptron (MLP) or ['MLPClassifier'](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) classes in scikit-learn for Machine Learning-based classification.
-Furthermore, for the same purpose, it is also available as a Python custom activation function for shallow neural networks in TensorFlow and Keras.
+For the same purpose, it is also available as a Python custom activation function for shallow neural networks in TensorFlow and Keras.

+Furthermore, it is also a reliable and computationally efficient G function to improve [FastICA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.FastICA.html)-based feature extraction (m-ar-K-FastICA).

 It is distributed under the [CC BY 4.0 license](http://creativecommons.org/licenses/by/4.0/).

-Details on this function, implementation and validation against gold standard kernel and activation functions for SVM and MLP respectively are available at the following: **[Parisi, L., 2020](https://arxiv.org/abs/2009.07530)**.
+Details on this function, implementation and validation are available at the following:

+   1. against gold standard kernel and activation functions for SVM and MLP respectively: **[Parisi, L., 2020](https://arxiv.org/abs/2009.07530)**.
+   2. when leveraged as a G function in the m-arcsinh Kernel-based FastICA (m-ar-K-FastICA), as compared to the benchmark FastICA method: **[Parisi, L., 2021](https://arxiv.org/abs/2108.07908)**.

 ### Dependencies

-* For the **scikit-learn version** of the m-arcsinh: As it is compatible with scikit-learn, please note the [dependencies of scikit-learn](https://github.com/scikit-learn/scikit-learn) to be able to use the 'm-arcsinh' function in the 'SVC' and 'MLPClassifier' classes.
+* For the **scikit-learn version** of the m-arcsinh and the m-ar-K-FastICA: As they are compatible with scikit-learn, please note the [dependencies of scikit-learn](https://github.com/scikit-learn/scikit-learn) to be able to use the 'm-arcsinh' function in the 'SVC', 'MLPClassifier', and 'FastICA' classes.

 * For the **TensorFlow and Keras versions** of the m-arcsinh: Also developed in Python 3.6, compatible with TensorFlow (versions tested: 1.12 and 1.15) and Keras, please note the dependencies of TensorFlow (v1.12 or 1.15) and Keras to be able to use the 'm-arcsinh' activation function in shallow neural networks.